 October to May will be the best time to visit Kohima.
 The weather is pleasant and allows you to comfortably see the museum attractions.

 How to Reach Nagaland State Museum

-By air - Nearest Airport is Dimapur.
+By Flight - Nearest Airport is Dimapur.
 You can get a taxi from there to Nagaland State Museum.